The Conversion Analysis module offers a comprehensive view of the conversion data for websites, retailers categories, and lines of business.

-Understand companies’ conversion efficiency and scale over time, and benchmark against the industry average
+Understand a company’s conversion efficiency and scale over time.

-Identify efficient marketing channels, uncover companies’ go-to-market strategy, and understand the ROI of their marketing spend
+Identify efficient marketing channels to uncover companies’ go-to-market strategy, and understand the ROI of their marketing spend.

 Mark the checkbox next to the websites you would like to analyze.
 You can search for the domain name in the search bar, filter by sector, and choose the relevant country from the dropdown menu.